 This category includes code inspections, mostly with the suggestion severity level, which notify you when more advanced language constructs can be used.
 These inspections detect syntax of outdated language versions and suggest using features from more modern language versions.
 For most of the supported languages, language version can be detected automatically or set manually.

 - Code Notifications

 This category groups code inspections with minor severity levels.

 - Code Style

-Inspections in this category detect violations of code style rules.
-In contrast to the rest of code inspections, these inspections can either detect the same code construct as a code issue or not depending on the corresponding code style rule configured in the pages of ReSharper options.
+Inspections in this category detect violations of code syntax styles.
+In contrast to most of other code inspections, these inspections can either detect the same code construct as a code issue or not depending on the corresponding code style rule configured on the page of JetBrains Rider settings (Ctrl+Alt+S).
 You can also fix issues that these inspection detect, using code cleanup.
-For more information, see Code Style and Cleanup.

 - Constraints Violations